box/developer.box.com/content/guides/box-ai/ai-agents/get-agent-default-config.md

 The `GET /2.0/ai_agent_default` endpoint allows you to fetch the default configuration for AI services.
 Once you get the configuration details you can override them using the [`ai_agent`][ai-agent-config] parameter.

-For details and override use cases, see the [tutorials][override-tutorials].

 ## Send a request

 To send a request, use the